learn-co-curriculum/uci-mod-1-cli-essentials-bash-navigation/README.md

 > **ASIDE**: Bash is actually an acronym which stands for **B**ourne-**A**gain
 > **SH**ell.
 As the word "again" suggests, there are _other_ shells, some of
 > which came before `bash`.
-There are also shells that have come along _since_
-> `bash`.
-Nevertheless most programmers use `bash` or something very similar.
+There are also shells that have come along _since_ > `bash`.
+Nevertheless, most programmers use `bash` or something very similar.

 A great place to start learning about the CLI is by using it to do a task you're already familiar with: looking to see what's inside folders like your directories and desktop.
 Programmers call this activity: _navigating_.
-In the CLI we imagine that we're "traveling" to different places.
+In the CLI, we imagine that we're "traveling" to different places.
 We'll use metaphors like "go into the folder" or "go up one folder" or "visit the location at such-and-such _path_."

 As you learn to navigate with the shell and get to used to it, you'll see that it's friendlier than it might seem at first.
-In no time, you'll be looking like this typing-machine from "Ghost in the Shell:"
+In no time, you'll be looking like this typing-machine from [Ghost in the Shell][gits]:

 !["Ghost in the Shell"](https://i.giphy.com/fsoCk5kgOcYMM.gif)